2018 and 2022 FIFA World Cup bids: Australia

 and in December 2008, Federal minister for sport Kate Ellis announced that the federal government would give the FFA $45.6 million to fund its World Cup bid preparation.

-Rudd met with Sepp Blatter to discuss the Commonwealth Government's support of the bid in Zurich in July 2009.
+Rudd met with Sepp Blatter to discuss the Commonwealth Government's support of the bid in Zürich in July 2009.

 At the 2008 FIFA Congress, held in Sydney, FIFA president Sepp Blatter suggested that Australia concentrate on hosting the 2022 tournament, but Lowy responded by recommitting Australia to its 2018 bid.
 However, Australia ultimately withdrew from the bidding for the 2018 FIFA World Cup in favour of the 2022 FIFA World Cup on 10 June 2010, following comments from the chief of the Asian Football Confederation that the 2018 tournament should be held in Europe.

 Australia's largest stadiums are currently used by other major Australian sports whose domestic seasons overlap with the World Cup.
 The Australian Football League and National Rugby League claimed that loss of access to these major venues for eight weeks would severely disrupt their seasons and impact the viability of their clubs.
 The AFL in particular had previously advised it would not relinquish Etihad Stadium in Melbourne for the entire period required.
 On 9 May 2010 the AFL, NRL, and FFA announced a Memorandum of Understanding guaranteeing that the AFL and NRL seasons would continue, should the bid be successful.
 Compensation for the rival football codes would be awarded as a result of any disruptions caused by hosting the World Cup.
 AFL CEO Andrew Demetriou came out in support of the bid, despite initially not supporting the bid.
 Franz Beckenbauer indicated that the issue of factional disputes between the FFA, NRL and, AFL were not considered by the FIFA Executive Committee.
 Although initially Australia seemed to be a popular contender to host the tournament, the final Australian World Cup bid received only one vote astonishing Franz Beckenbauer and experts alike.